Welcome to the Seattle Office of Arts & Culture (ARTS) online application system.

 Notification of Results

-All applicants will be notified of panel decisions by email, after each round of panel reviews, (end of March, end of June/early July, end of October/early November).
+All applicants will be notified of panel decisions by email, after each round of panel reviews (end of March/early April, end of June/early July, end of October/early November).

 The Seattle Office of Arts & Culture reserves the right not to select any of the applicants.

-Questions about this opportunity?
-Contact the Arts Education Project Manager Tina LaPadula anytime - tina.lapadula@seattle.gov
+Please contact the Arts Education Project Manager Tina LaPadula, at tina.lapadula@seattle.gov

 1. Read the guidelines, online instructions, and, if need be, contact Submittable for any technical questions.